Carbon capture and storage: Process overview

 CCS facilities capture carbon dioxide before it enters the atmosphere.
-Generally, a chemical solvent or a porous solid material is used to separate the CO_{2} from other components of a plant's exhaust stream.
-Most commonly, the gas stream passes through an amine solvent, which binds the CO_{2} molecule.
+Generally, a chemical solvent or a porous solid material is used to separate the CO_{2} from other components of a facility's exhaust stream.
+Most commonly, the gas stream passes through an amine solvent, which binds to the CO_{2} molecule.
 This CO_{2}-rich solvent is heated in a regeneration unit to release the CO_{2} from the solvent.
 The CO_{2} stream then undergoes conditioning to remove impurities and bring the gas to an appropriate temperature for compression.
 The purified CO_{2} stream is compressed and transported for storage or end-use and the released solvents are recycled to capture more CO_{2} from the facility.

 After the has been captured, it is usually compressed into a supercritical fluid and then injected underground.
 Pipelines are the cheapest way of transporting CO_{2} in large quantities onshore and, depending on the distance and volumes, offshore.
 Transport via ship has been researched.
 CO_{2} can also be transported by truck or rail, albeit at higher cost per tonne of CO_{2}.